-The Department of Quantitative Health Sciences at Mayo Clinic is a multidisciplinary group of approximately 90 doctoral level and more than 400 allied health staff members, located in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota, who are dedicated to improving patient care through medical research.
+The Department of Quantitative Health Sciences at Mayo Clinic is a multidisciplinary group with hundreds of staff members, located in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota, who are dedicated to improving patient care through medical research.

 The department's work encompasses:

 - Development of institutional research resources.

 Evolving from the department's rich heritage, Quantitative Health Sciences investigators today play key leadership roles in many of Mayo's clinical research programs, including programs in:

 - Endocrine and metabolic conditions.

 - Gastrointestinal diseases.

 - Kidney and urinary disorders.

 - Musculoskeletal disorders.